+Welcome to icliniq.com.
+I have gone through your magnetic resonance imaging (MRI) report (attachment removed to protect patient identity).
+It indicates a new exacerbation of multiple sclerosis (MS) (also called relapse).
+As there are new plaques on your MRI which are enhanced by Gadolinium, I would recommend hospitalization and short-term treatment with a high dose of intravenous steroids.
+It is also essential to have a modifying therapy (Interferon, Copaxone, Fingolimod) to stop the progression of the disease and to prevent further relapse.
 Regarding your actual clinical condition, you should be patient, and this is a temporary condition.
 I am sure that your situation will improve in the next few weeks (this is the normal evolution of the disease).
 There is no reason to get panic for the moment.
 You should be optimistic, as your humor has a strong implication on your clinical situation too.
 In the meantime, I would also recommend trying Dimenhydrinate or Meclizine to improve vertigo and the dizziness.
 Physiotherapy performed by a specialist also helps.

+Welcome back to icliniq.com.
 I have seen many patients like you in my daily practice, and they usually improve even without a high dose of steroids.
 The natural history of the disease shows a worsening of the condition with spontaneous recovery within weeks (even when the patients do not know that they suffer from MS and do not get any medications).
 Steroids help us to increase the speed of recovery, but usually, the disease has a recovery even when the steroids are not used.
 You have to be patient and optimistic.
 Being depressed and pessimistic can worsen the situation by causing weakness of the immune system.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. when a hip replacement is done, that day itself, other joint movements should be started as early as possible.
 First, non-weight-bearing physiotherapy should be done, followed by partial and full weight-bearing exercises.
 Read full

 .. gone through your MRI report (attachment removed to protect patient identity).
 It indicates a new exacerbation of MS (also called relapse).
 As there are new plaques on your MRI which are enhanced by Gadolinium, I would recommend hospitalization and sho Read full

 The best option is what you have been doing.
 It is called CIC (clean intermittent catheterization).
 Read full